interBayes/interBayes.github.io/_pages/events.md

 B. Presents an ongoing Bayesian inference project.
 <br>

-Talks should be approximately five minutes long and easily understandable to an interdisciplinary audience.
-In this matchmaking event, we aim to connect researchers across disciplines who work at Uppsala University and use, or want to start using, Bayesian methods or the probabilistic programming framework Stan.  <br>
+Talks should be approximately five minutes long and easily understandable to an interdisciplinary audience. <br>

 To sign up, please fill out this form by March 22nd: (https://doit.medfarm.uu.se/bin/kurt3/kurt/8881986)
 _Places are limited._